~ Pickleball Rules Summary ~

-- Only one serve attempt is allowed, except in the event of a let (the ball touches the net on the serve and lands on the proper service court; let serves are replayed).
+- Only one serve attempt is allowed, except in the event a let ball touches the net on a serve and lands in the proper service court the ball remains in play.

 - Both players on the serving doubles team have the opportunity to serve and score points until they commit a fault *(except for the first service sequence of each new game).